SysKitTeam/docs-point/releases/cloud/point-2024-03-26-release-note.md

 * **Improved the functionality** of the Site Storage Metrics report for both views when working with large sites.

 * **Custom metadata conditions** can now be added from the dropdown menu when creating Rules for policy enforcement.

+* **When creating new custom metadata**, there is a new checkbox that, when selected, includes this metadata in the SharePoint search index.
+  * Selecting this checkbox ensures that editing or provisioning the metadata through Syskit Point results in an indexed property bag value.

 * **Additional actions added for workspaces** when solving Security & Compliance checks: Archive and Delete.
   * This can be accessed by clicking the Govern button on the left sidebar, navigating to the Security & Compliance section, and clicking on Active Tasks or History.

-* **Improved the Reassign to Manager option on the Minimum Owners and Maximum Owners policies** to include the ability to select a different user the task should be assigned to in case there is no Manager for the user in question.
+* **Improved the Reassign to Manager option on the Minimum Owners and Maximum Owners policies** to include the ability to select a different user that the task should be assigned to in case there is no Manager for the user in question.

 * **Various improvements and minor UX and UI fixes are available**.